dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ## Serve default documents

 Setting a default page provides visitors a starting point on a site.
-To serve a default page from `wwwroot` without a fully qualified URI, call the <xref:Owin.DefaultFilesExtensions.UseDefaultFiles%2A>.
+To serve a default page from `wwwroot` without a fully qualified URI, call the <xref:Owin.DefaultFilesExtensions.UseDefaultFiles%2A> method:

 [!code-csharp[](~/fundamentals/static-files/samples/3x/sample/StartupEmpty.cs?name=snippet&highlight=14)]